 The return type of the property.

-An object representing the public property whose parameters match the specified argument types, if found; otherwise, null.
+An object representing the public property whose parameters match the specified argument types, if found; otherwise, nullptr.

 The search for name is case-sensitive.
 The search includes public static and public instance properties.

 If the current Type represents a type parameter in the definition of a generic type or generic method, this method searches the properties of the class constraint.

 Visual Basic 2005, Visual C# 2005, and Visual C++ 2005 have simplified syntax for accessing indexed properties and allow one indexed property to be a default for its type.
 For example, if the variable myList refers to an ArrayList, the syntax myList (myList(3) in Visual Basic) retrieves the element with the index of 3.
 You can overload the property.